-When it comes to equipping your office there’s no doubt that an eco-friendly, ethical all-in-one machine is the superior choice both financially and ecologically.
+When it comes to ethical tech and equipping your office there’s no doubt that an eco-friendly all-in-one machine is the superior choice both financially and ecologically.
 Instead of running a printer, copier, fax and scanner with all their subsequent maintenance costs, an all-in-one consumes far less energy, costs less to buy at the outset and is cheaper to run in the long term.
 With less raw materials and energy being employed to produce one machine instead of four, the environment is also better off.

 A smart choice